 Campus Ministry Internship and Scholarship Program

 The Campus Ministry Internship and Scholarship Program exists for two reasons.
-First, by recruiting and training talented prospective workers in college ministry, the program furthers the intentional discipling of undergraduate students on APU’s campus through internship positions in the Spiritual Life office.
-Over the three years of the program, interns work one year each in the areas of (1) chapel, (2) small-group discipleship, and (3) pastoral counseling.
-Second, interns graduate equipped with experience and education to serve in fast-paced campus ministries, chaplain’s offices, or related ministries with a college or young-adult focus.
-All of this is achieved through a combination of high-level work experience and financial aid in the form of an internship and partial scholarship for the Master of Divinity (M.Div.) degree program.
+First, by recruiting and training intentional, prospective workers in college ministry, the program furthers the discipling of undergraduate students on APU’s campus through internship positions in the Spiritual Life office.
+Over the program’s three years, interns work one year each in the areas of (1) chapel, (2) small-group discipleship, and (3) pastoral counseling.
+Second, interns graduate equipped with the experience and education to serve in fast-paced campus ministries, chaplain’s offices, or related ministries with a college or young-adult focus.
+All of this is achieved through a combination of high-level work experience and financial aid in the form of an internship and partial scholarship for the Master of Divinity (MDiv) degree program.

 Eligibility Requirements and How to Apply

 Interested students must meet the following criteria: